New Directions in Rhetoric and Materiality

 Her research focuses on modern and contemporary rhetorical theory, writing studies, human rights studies, visual culture, and transnational feminist studies.

-Christa B. Teston is assistant professor of English at The Ohio State University.
+Christa B. Teston is associate professor of English at The Ohio State University.
 She is the author of Bodies in Flux: Scientific Methods for Negotiating Medical Uncertainty (Chicago, 2017) and co-edited (with Brian McNely & Clay Spinuzzi) a special issue of Technical Communication Quarterly focused on contemporary research methodologies in technical communication.
 In 2010, her article, “A Grounded Investigation of Genred Guidelines in Cancer Care Deliberations” won the National Council of Teachers of English award for best article reporting qualitative or quantitative research in technical communication.
 She has published in the Journal of Medical Humanities, Intercom, Technical Communication Quarterly, Written Communication, Present Tense: A Journal of Rhetoric and Society, and has an article forthcoming in Rhetoric Society Quarterly.
 Teston serves as the book review editor for the Journal of Business and Technical Communication.
 She regularly reviews for a range of journals, and serves on editorial committees for Written Communication and Enculturation.

 Her research focuses on textual and rhetorical practices (such as deliberation and documentation) in settings that are medical or scientific in nature—with implications for expertise in public policy, medical and scientific practice, and evidential design.